bdurand/ultra_settings/README.md

 #### Setting Up Runtime Settings

 To enable runtime settings, set the `UltraSettings.runtime_settings` attribute to an object that implements a `[]` method and accepts a string argument.
 For example, to load runtime settings from a Redis database, you could use the following implementation:

-Runtime settings are settings that are loaded at runtime while your application is running.
-The advantage to this kind of setting is that your application does not need to restart in order to get an updated value.

 ```ruby
 class RedisRuntimeSettings